Witten/Herdecke University

 Witten/Herdecke University is a private, state-recognized, nonprofit university in Witten, North Rhine-Westphalia, Germany.
 It was the first German private institution of higher education to receive accreditation as a "Universität", a status recognizing the university's academic quality equivalent to state-run universities and granting the right to award bachelor's and master's degrees, doctorates, and the German Habilitation.

-Its foundation and history has often been marked by controversial debates and significant difficulties to establish the new university in the German educational system.
-In 1995, Times Higher Education noted that the university was considered by some "an idealistic model for the future of German higher education and [by] others ... a carbuncle on the country's fiercely state-dominated university landscape".
-Today Witten/Herdecke University has succeeded in being recognized as one of Germany's few private universities considered 'Humboldtian' and as a role model in terms of course structures, integration of practical and theoretical training and innovative approaches to payment of tuition fees.

 In 2019, about 2,500 students are enrolled at the Witten/Herdecke University, with a staff of 582, including faculty of 71 professors and 232 lecturers/researchers.
 About 100 PhD candidates receive a PhD degree each year from the graduate school.
 There are also more master's students than bachelor's students, showing the university's strength in graduate education.
 The university is currently enlarging its campus and increasing the number of students.

 History

 1982: Recognition by the Federal Government as Germany's first private university.
 Early supporters of the university include Alfred Herrhausen, Gerd Bucerius, Reinhard Mohn and the Bertelsmann Foundation.